aopal/sgt/_dm notes/Misc/ongoing side-content.md

   - Some sidequests:
     - note form Bari offering gold for carcasses of rare creatures
     - poster from Fragile Riddle offering gold for a piece of vidrite

+Effects of vidrite
+- Liquid vidrite only hardens with heat + pressure - e.g. being heated and worked in a forge, or the heat and pressure of the explosion at Immog's "death"
+- forged into a weapon: +2 magic weapon that does an extra die of the weapon's damage as fire damage
+- Forged into armor: +1 armor that grants resistance to slashing, piercing, bludgeoning & fire damage
+- inhaled (powder): Applies the effect of barbarian rage at level 1, except
+  - the damage bonus is a +3
+  - damage bonus can be applied to dex attacks as well
+  - attempting to use powder again before a long rest does nothing except apply one level of exhaustion
+- ingested (liquid): Applies the effect of tenser's transformation?
+- ingested (solid):
+- applied as a tattoo:
+- if used to make a spellcasting focus:
+  - +2 to spell attacks & save throw DCs.
+In addition, choose 1 cantrip and 1 1st-level spell.
+At most once per round when you cast either of these spells, you may apply the effect of either the quickened spell or twinned spell metamagic effects.
+You can swap the spells that gain this feature after a long rest

+  - empowerment: Spell attacks either work at a +2 or increase save DC by +2 as appropriate.
+Spells that can be used on multiple targets can affect one more target than usual.
+  - duration: spells with a duration other than instantaneous have their duration doubled.
+All spells have their casting time reduced by one tier: action -> bonus action, 1 minute-> action, 10 minutes -> 1 minute, and longer amounts of time get halved.
+Spells that already had a casting time of a bonus action or reaction are unaffected

+(Some) of the uses for vidrite:

+When forged into a weapon: results in a +2 magic weapon that does an extra die of the weapon's damage as fire damage When forged into armor: results in +1 armor that grants resistance to slashing, piercing, bludgeoning & fire damage When added to a spellcasting focus: results in a focus that grants +2 to spell attacks & save throw DCs.
+In addition, choose 1 cantrip and 1 1st-level spell.
+At most once per round when you cast either of these spells, you may apply the effect of either the quickened spell or twinned spell metamagic effects.
+You can swap the spells that gain this feature after a long rest